ABOUT THE PROGRAM

-About the program: Lift Every Voice has two goals: Create space for students of vocal music in the Lake Cumberland region, and provide 2 six-month scholarships for students who cannot currently afford private singing lessons.
+Lift Every Voice has two goals: To create a space for students of vocal music in the Lake Cumberland region, and to provide a scholarship for those who cannot currently afford private lessons.

 The program’s name, Lift Every Voice, comes from the Black National Anthem, “Lift Every Voice and Sing.”
 This name was chosen in support of lifting our voices against injustices, and to continue bringing our community together through song.

-This scholarship is an equal opportunity for students of all races, gender identities, and sexualities.
+This scholarship is an equal opportunity for students of all races and gender identities.

 [ ] Apply with a parent, guardian, or mentor.

 [ ] Contact information of a teacher or guidance counselor who knows your work.

 [ ] A paragraph or video telling us why you want to pursue voice lessons.

 Lift Every Voice is funded by the Kentucky Governor’s School for the Arts Toyota Alumni Fund, the Cornelia Dozier Cooper Grant, and Watershed Arts Alliance.